Zju-George/RealtimeFER/README.md

-# RealTime Facial Expression Recognition for webcam application
+# Real time facial expression recognition for webcam application

 ### Realtime Demo (using a pretty cheap camera)